 With those two major players out of the way, there are also a bunch of less common endearing name endings in Japanese.
 Keywords here: a bunch.
 We cover some of the more popular secondary names here, but this list is by no means exhaustive.

 In other words, don’t be surprised to come across more special name endings that carry the same meanings.
-Every part of Japan is unique, with its own cultural nuances!
+Every part of Japan is unique, with its own cultural nuances and affectionate pet names to explore!

 ～たん(~tan) / ～ちん(~chin)